Dodgeville, Wisconsin: Government

+The mayor of Dodgeville is Barry N. Hottmann.

 Education

 The Dodgeville School District serves students from Dodgeville and the village of Ridgeway and comprises three schools - one elementary school, one middle school, and one high school.
 The elementary school covers pre-K through 5th grade.
 The middle school serves grades 6 through 8, and the high school 9 through 12.
-A second elementary school was previously located in Ridgeway but closed at the end of the 2020 school year after being consolidated with Dodgeville Elementary School.

-The Dodgeville school district sports teams are known by the name of Dodgeville Dodgers, with the letter D used as the team symbol.

-St. Joseph's Catholic school serves students in Kindergarten through 8th grade.
+St. Joseph's Catholic School serves students in Kindergarten through 8th grade.

 In the metropolitan building downtown, SWATC adult education classes are offered.

 Media

 Dodgeville's weekly newspaper is the Dodgeville Chronicle, published every Wednesday.
 With a circulation of about 5,300, the newspaper serves Dodgeville and surrounding communities.
 Dodgeville is also served by the Wisconsin State Journal, published in Madison, and the Dubuque Telegraph Herald, Milwaukee Journal Sentinel, and Chicago Tribune.
 Dodgeville is home to WDMP-FM 99.3 offering a full service country format and WZRK 810 AM and 96.9 FM offering an active rock format, Dodgeville is also served locally by Wisconsin Public Radio transmitter WHHI 91.3 licensed to nearby Highland.
-In addition Dodgeville is a part of the larger Madison radio and television market with Madison based broadcasters available over the air and on cable, satellite and OTT services.
+Dodgeville is a part of the larger Madison radio and television market with Madison-based broadcasters available over the air and on cable, satellite and OTT services.